Chinese History: A New Manual: Background

 Wilkinson served in Beijing as the European Union Ambassador to China from 1994 to 2001, and in his spare moments turned the 1973 Research Guide into the first and second editions of the manual.
 After he retired from the EU in 2001, Harvard invited him to teach Chinese history, including a graduate seminar on sinological methods.
 From then on he worked on the New Manual, commuting between Harvard and Peking University (where he was a visiting professor).

-The preliminary version of the manual (1973) was published by Harvard's East Asia Research Center.
+The Research Guide (1973) was published by Harvard's East Asia Research Center.
 From 1998 until 2015 all editions were published by the Harvard University Asia Center for the Harvard-Yenching Institute and distributed by Harvard University Press.
 The fourth edition was also published in Chinese and sold a total of 13,000 copies.
 In 2017, Wilkinson decided as an experiment in lowering the sales price of the fifth edition to publish it himself and distribute it exclusively on Amazon.
 The fifth edition was also published digitally (on the Pleco platform, in November 2017).
 The sixth edition is once again published by Harvard University's Asia Center and distributed by the Harvard University Press.
 It is also available on the Pleco platform and will shortly be offered by Harvard as an enlarged database.
+The seventh edition was again released on the Pleco platform and is the first edition to be available as an ebook in online bookstores.

+The Seventh Edition (2025)

+The seventh edition was released on August 16, 2025.
+It was again released on the Pleco platform and is the first edition to be available as an ebook in online bookstores.
+It was released only in digital, not print, formats.

+The seventh edition extends the coverage of Chinese history through the end of the twentieth century.
+(The sixth edition's coverage largely stopped at 1976.)
+It also increases the number of cited sources from 14,000 to over 15,000.